agallio/freedomlife/apps/web/README.md

 After you get the API keys you can follow these steps below.

-- Install dependencies from the root directory: `yarn`
+- Install dependencies from the root directory: `pnpm`
 - Go to `apps/web`
-- Run `yarn dev`
+- Run `pnpm dev`